Deborah Treisman: The New Yorker: Fiction

 The New Yorker: Fiction is a podcast hosted by Treisman and produced by The New Yorker.
-In each episode a writer is invited onto the show to read one of their favorite short stories from The New Yorker's archive.
-The reading is then followed by a discussion with the host.
+In each episode a writer is invited to read one of their favorite short stories from The New Yorker's archive.
+The reading is followed by a discussion with the host.

-In each episode, a guest reads a short story from the archive of The New Yorker followed by a discussion between the guest and Treisman.
-The podcast is able to consistently have well known writers on the show because The New Yorker has continued to publish short stories for such a long time.
 The show has featured guests such as David Sedaris, Ben Marcus, and Salman Rushdie.
-The show releases episodes on a monthly basis.
+It releases episodes on a monthly basis.

-The show released a few trial episodes in early 2007 and the show officially debuted later that year in October.
-The episodes are about an hour in length and the subject matter is occasionally for a mature audience.
+The show released a few trial episodes in early 2007 and officially debuted that year in October.
+The episodes are about an hour long and the subject matter is occasionally for a mature audience.

 At the Hot Docs Podcast Festival in Toronto in November 2024, the show did a live episode where Margaret Atwood read Varieties of Exile by Mavis Gallant.
 Sarah Bannan praised the show in The Irish Times saying "the writers are superb.
 So too are the stories."
 The show was nominated for a Webby Award in 2020.'

 Published work and editorial contributions

 The Dream Colony: A Life in Art

 In 2017, Bloomsbury USA published The Dream Colony: A Life in Art, a book Treisman co-authored with the artist Walter Hopps and Anne Doran.
-The Dream Colony is a memoir and visual catalogue of Hopps' life as a curator of art in the second half of the 20th century.
+The Dream Colony is a memoir and visual catalogue of Hopps's life as a curator of art in the second half of the 20th century.
 In his early twenties, Hopps founded the Ferus Gallery in Los Angeles, which spotlighted West Coast artists.
 He went on to curate collections at such galleries and institutions as the Pasadena Art Museum (now the Norton Simon Museum of Art), the Washington Gallery of Fine Art, and the Corcoran Gallery of Art.
-Treisman describes Hopps in an interview with The Paris Review: "I think he saw art not as a historical progression—a series of movements over time, each one leading to the next—but as something that happens, in a sense, all at once, a world in which a Renaissance Pietà exists alongside a Duchamp urinal or a Warhol soup can."
+Treisman described Hopps in an interview with The Paris Review: "I think he saw art not as a historical progression—a series of movements over time, each one leading to the next—but as something that happens, in a sense, all at once, a world in which a Renaissance Pietà exists alongside a Duchamp urinal or a Warhol soup can."

 In 1990, Hopps signed on as Art Editor for Grand Street.
 There he worked with Treisman, who became the Managing Editor in 1994, and Doran, who later became the Assistant Art Editor.
-Treisman describes the trio's process of creating the book as one of collaboration: Doran would record her interviews of Hopps about his life and the artists he engaged with over his career, and then Treisman would "listen and transcribe whatever seemed useful, turning it into more coherent sentences and paragraphs as [she] went and ignoring whatever wasn’t relevant to the book."
+Treisman describes the trio's process of creating the book as one of collaboration: Doran recorded her interviews of Hopps about his life and the artists he engaged with over his career, and then Treisman would "listen and transcribe whatever seemed useful, turning it into more coherent sentences and paragraphs as [she] went and ignoring whatever wasn’t relevant to the book."